 We found in our Quiver Quantitative review that there’s a lot to like.
-For a site that is just over a year old, it’s easy to get excited about what it could eventually evolve into.
-Signing up for a free account is simple and only takes a minute to do.
+For a site over a year old, it’s easy to get excited about what it could eventually evolve into.
+Signing up for a free account is simple and only takes a minute.
 The layout is simple and easy to navigate.
-And the way the site flows is very intuitive with very little clicking around; or going back and forth between pages.
+The site flows intuitively, with very little clicking around or going back and forth between pages.

 There isn’t much in terms of instruction or data analysis and how you can use it for stocks.
 But it’s probably because Quiver Quantitative doesn’t want this to be mistaken as providing financial advice on which stocks to buy.

-Is the data useful?
+Do you think the data is useful?
 Sure!
 It gives retail investors a rare look at what institutional investors pay big money to see.
-And it’s definitely a step in the right direction of leveling the playing field for the little guys on Wall Street.
+And it’s a step in the right direction of leveling the playing field for the little guys on Wall Street.
 The data is great.
-But it probably won’t make up a good portion of your due diligence on a stock.
+But it probably won’t make up much of your due diligence on a stock.

-It’s more like adding on interesting facts that may or may not be indicative of how a stock will move.
-But hey, for now, it’s free.
-Information like this isn’t something you’ll ever find when studying a company’s balance sheet.
+It’s more like adding interesting facts that may or may not indicate how a stock will move.
+For now, it’s free.
+You’ll never find information like this when studying a company’s balance sheet.